paris3200/WunderAPI/README.md

 [![Documentation Status](https://readthedocs.org/projects/wunderapi/badge/?version=latest)](http://wunderapi.readthedocs.io/en/latest/?badge=latest)

 # WunderAPI
 WunderAPI is a command line wrapper for the weather underground API.
+It formats data from the API and displays it in the terminal.

 WunderAPI requires an API key that is available from Weather Underground.

     $ weather --help